 Over 50 years ago, at the end of the Second World War, one of the most overcrowded parts of Buckinghamshire for primary children was the part east of Amersham, bordering Hertfordshire, where there had been a great deal of new building around the Chorleywood and Little Chalfont areas.
 At the time, the only school which could provide for them at all was a very small village school at Chenies.

-There was also a great shortage of places on the Hertfordshire side of Chorleywood, and Amersham itself had an increasing school population, no secondary modern Schools and two old Church schools, which had to provide for all the younger children.
+There was also a great shortage of places on the Hertfordshire side of Chorleywood, and Amersham itself had an increasing school population, no secondary modern schools and two old Church schools, which had to provide for all the younger children.

-It was decided before the end of the forties, with Hertfordshire, that the best place to build a new school to provide for children in Little Chalfont and Chorleywood was in the Buckinghamshire part of Chorleywood, where many of the new houses were.
+It was decided before the end of the 1940s, with Hertfordshire, that the best place to build a new school to provide for children in Little Chalfont and Chorleywood was in the Buckinghamshire part of Chorleywood, where many of the new houses were.
 Consequently, the present, beautifully situated school site was chosen and reserved.

 At last in 1951 the contractors went to work and the main building went up, the first post war primary school built in the Amersham and Chesham Division and one of the first in Buckinghamshire.
 It was rightly much admired and acclaimed when it was officially opened on 1st July 1953.
 Because of the long association of the area with the Dukes of Bedford, the school was happily named The Russell County Primary School.

 The school was officially opened on 1st July 1953.
 The school grew from strength to strength.
 It established a reputation for Mathematics teaching which attracted educational visitors from all over the country.
 It also collected a wonderful display of books.
 The corridors were lined with shelving and filled with an enormous selection of texts, which drew admiring attention from HMI who carried out a full inspection of the school in March 1963.
 "No praise can be too high for the effort and care that have gone into the establishment and maintenance of the library!"